vala-lang/vala-docs/source/developer-guides/valadoc-guide/01-00-quick-start.rst

 First find an empty directory/create a new directory.

-Then, in the directory, create a file called ``lib.vala`` with the following contents:
+Then, in that directory, create a file called ``lib.vala`` with the following contents:

 .. code-block:: vala